Government College University, Lahore: Abdus Salam School for Mathematical Sciences

 The Abdus Salam School of Mathematical Sciences (ASSMS) is one of the largest mathematical research institutes in Pakistan.
-The school was established in 2003 by Government of the Punjab under the aegis of Government College University.
-The aim of the school is to train professional scientists to pursue the study of scientific and technological problems by mathematical methods and to undertake research in branches of mathematical sciences.
-Before the existence of the school, Pakistani mathematicians opted to study abroad for postdoctoral fellowships; but after ASSMS was established, an increasing number of PhD holders from foreign institutions are choosing this school to pursue their postdoctoral fellowships.
+The school was established in 2003 by Government of Punjab under the aegis of Government College University.

 In 2011, it was labeled as the first "Emerging Regional Center of Excellence" by the European Mathematical Society (EMS) for the period 2011 to 2015.

 It has taken steps to provide encouragement to Pakistani students in schools and colleges.
 These include: